HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 12. **Concurrent, Integrated, Cross-functional Development and Implementation of the CPG-on-FHIR:**  The CPG can serve a critical role in formalizing guidelines and their recommendations in computer-interpretable representations based on standards that can be consumed by various downstream end-users as well as provide a means for feedback and feedforward loops.
+FIG. 12.
+Concurrent, Integrated, Cross-functional Development and Implementation of the CPG-on-FHIR:  The CPG can serve a critical role in formalizing guidelines and their recommendations in computer-interpretable representations based on standards that can be consumed by various downstream end-users as well as provide a means for feedback and feedforward loops.

 </summary>